NiklasJonsson/gfx/notes.md

 There is a todo in `material.rs` for fixing this.
 The problem is that we shouldn't create the descriptor set before the mipmaps are generated.

+### Logging in imgui UI

+Would be nice to get logs in the imgui UI.

 ### Improve the imgui ECS debugger